ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 input filename.
 The wildcard value is used by snakemake to determine how to fill in the number of lines for `head` to select from the file!

-This can be really useful for generating files with many different parameters to a particular shell command - "parameter sweeps".
-More about this later.
+This can be really useful for generating files from giving many different parameters to a shell command - what we call "parameter sweeps".
+More about this later!

 <!-- See CTB XXX.